syncfusion-content/javascript-docs/js/Grid/Sorting.md

 });
 {% endhighlight %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous previous code example.

 ![](sorting_images/sorting_img4.png)

 ## Touch options

-While using Grid in a touch device, you have an option for multi sorting in single tap on the grid header.
+While using grid in a touch device, you have an option for multi sorting in single tap on the grid header.
 By tapping on the grid header, it will show the toggle button in small popup with sort icon.
-Now tap the button to enable multi sorting in single tap.
+Now, tap the button to enable multi sorting in single tap.

-Again if you tap the popup symbol, then the single tap multi sorting will be disabled.
+If you tap the popup symbol, then the single tap multi sorting will be disabled.

-N> [`allowMultiSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowmultisorting "allowMultiSorting") and [`allowSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowsorting "allowSorting") should be `true` then only the popup will be shown.
+N> The [`allowMultiSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowmultisorting "allowMultiSorting") and [`allowSorting`](https://help.syncfusion.com/api/js/ejgrid#members:allowsorting "allowSorting") should be `true` then only the popup will be shown.

-The following code example describes the above behavior.
+The following code example describes the previous behavior.

 {% highlight html %}
 <div id="Grid"></div>